StonedEdge/Retro-Lite-CM4/README.md

 ### BOM (Bill of Materials)
 Link to the BoM will be added at a later stage.
-Total BoM to build the Retro Lite CM4 exceeds $250 USD.
+Total BoM to build the Retro Lite CM4 exceeds $250 USD for a single unit.

 ### Contributors
 I'd like to thank these people in no particular order for the awesome work you have done to help me complete this project.